xit4/fitness-onboarding/README.md

 - No additional libraries or loaders were added other than `react-transition-group` to handle animations.
 Not even `styled-components`.
 This obviously resulted in a more complex css, especially for animations (which I tried to confine in the `animations.css` file :P).
 The point was to keep the "bundle" as small as possible so hand-made animations sounded better than importing a 1Mb npm package to have cool parallax animations with 1 line of code.
 - No Typescript because the benefits for a one-man-mvp like this one are not worth the overhead.

 P.S.
 As you can infer from the `.gitignore` this project is pushed on github but, do not worry, it is on a private repo.
+P.P.S.
+Do not know if it will be necessary but, in case of issues, know that I run everything on node `v12.18.2`.